What are header tags, why are they important, and how do I use them?

 A few things to note when using header tags:

-- H1-H3 should be sufficient for most webpages.
-H4-H6 should only be used if the webpage has a long amount of text that needs to be organized.
+H1-H3 should be sufficient for most web pages.
+H4-H6 should only be used if the webpage has an extended amount of text that needs to be organized.

-Now that you know the basics of what header tags are, it's time to move onto why they are important!
+Now that you know the basics of header tags, it's time to move on to why they are important!

 Header Tags Help with Accessibility

-Optimizing your website for accessibility is important to help those with disabilities navigate your website.
-Using header tags can help the readability of webpages.
-Since header tags help the text stand out by making the text larger, it helps to guide your eyes around a page.
+Optimizing your website for accessibility is essential to help those with disabilities navigate your website.
+Using header tags can help the readability of web pages.
+Since header tags help the text stand out by making it larger, it helps guide your eyes around a page.
 This is especially helpful to those with cognitive disabilities.

 Screen reader users can also benefit from headings.
-If the underlying header tag codes are correct, screen readers can better navigate a page by using its headings.
-By listening to a list of all of the page headings, they are able to navigate to the desired heading to begin reading at a specific section.
+Screen readers can better navigate a page using its headings if the underlying header tag codes are correct.
+By listening to a list of all of the page headings, they can navigate to the desired heading to begin reading at a specific section.